andreasabel/inCode/entry/purely-functional-typed-models.md

 and logistic regression and other statistical models to artificial neural networks, feed-forward and recurrent (stateful).
 I wanted to see to what extent we can really apply automatic differentiation and iterative gradient decent-based training to all of these different models.
+Basically, I wanted to see how far we can take *differentiable programming* as a paradigm for writing trainable models.

 I'm starting to see a picture unifying all of these models, painted in the language of purely typed functional programming.
 I'm already applying these to